Music therapy helps bring healing and comfort to children in the hospital.

 Emotional expression: A 17-year-old girl relies heavily on her faith to get her through a difficult diagnosis.
 The music therapist encourages her to write her favorite passages from the scripture and helps set these lyrics to music, creating a song entitled, “Keeps Me Going,” which eventually serves as a legacy by which her family can remember her.

 Distraction: A drum and a xylophone go a long way to distract a child.
 Using musical improvisation and/or exploration can help a child focus on the sound he is creating rather than a procedure that is going on or will happen soon.
 The child can play a simple melody on the xylophone as the music therapist sings a familiar song while he is getting stitches.
 Or the music therapist can engage the child in a non-verbal drum “conversation” alternating back and forth in response to the other’s drum beat.
 Before the child knows it, time has passed and it was not spent worrying.
-Check out this short video of a music therapy session.

 Music therapy helps children cope with all aspects of their hospitalization.
 Music is a common experience that most children and families have shared, which makes it familiar and welcome in the healing process.